HL7/personal-health-record-format-ig/input/pagecontent/annotations.md

-## IPS Wrapper Specification

-The International Patient Summary is a FHIR document represented as a bundle, specified by an joint process of a number of SDOs.
+Both the Personal Health Record and the International Patient Summary are FHIR documents represented as a bundle, specified by an joint process of a number of SDOs.

 There's a number of practical problems associated with the handling of documents from the consumer side that this wrapper specification attempts to provide support for.

 ## Patient Use cases

-### Who holds the IPS?
+### Who holds the health record?

 Some patient summary distribution systems are focusing on retaining the document so that the patient doesn't keep their own copy, while other systems are focused on getting the